 Damaged Power Adapter

 If the issue is a result of a broken power adapter, you can make certain by checking your device screen.
 Whenever you plug in your charger, there is always a message that says ‘fast charging is enabled.’
 This message notifies you that your power adapter is working properly to quickly charge your Samsung Galaxy S9.
 If you can’t see the message when you plug in your charger, then you should consider replacing the power adapter.
 If nothing else, replacing the power adapter isn’t going to hurt anything.

 Faulty USB cable

-To be sure that the issue is with the USB cable, you can use another USB cable from a colleague or friend (so that you will be certain the problem is with the cable) to test if the issue persists.
-If a different cable solves the issue, then that will let you know know that its time to get a new USB cable.
+To be sure that the issue is with the USB cable, you can use another USB cable from a colleague or friend (so that you will be certain the problem is with the cable and not something else) to test if the issue persists.
+If a different cable solves the issue then it’s time to get a new USB cable.
 Luckily, they aren’t expensive and can be found on Amazon or in basically every department store or dollar store.

 Wrong Power Adapter / Weak USB Port

 The little cubical power adapters that we all use to charge our phones and devices look like they are interchangeable, and in terms of ports and plugs, they are; you can put pretty much any charging cable into pretty much into power adapter and get a charge out of it.
 However, the adapters are NOT interchangeable; they deliver very different levels of power to the connected cable.
 Your Samsung Galaxy S9 expects to get 5.0 volts at 2.0 amps – a total of 10 watts of electrical power.
 Many common power adapters deliver only a fraction of that power; if you have your Samsung Galaxy S9 plugged into an adapter that’s providing 5.0 volts at 1.0 amp, it shouldn’t be a surprise that it’s going to take a long time to charge your phone.